New stem cell transplant could lower risk of severe side effects in blood cancer patients

 Summary

 This study tests a new type of stem cell transplant for children and adults with blood cancers like leukemia.
-The transplant uses a special process to remove certain immune cells, aiming to lower the risk of graft-versus-host disease (a serious complication where donor cells attack the patient's body).
-The goal is to see if this approach is safe and helps patients recover without long-term need for anti-rejection drugs.
+The transplant uses a special process to remove certain immune cells, which may lower the chance of the donor cells attacking the patient's body (graft-versus-host disease).
+The goal is to see if this approach is safe and helps patients recover without long-term complications.

 Disclaimer Read more